Temu: Business model

 Temu allows China-based vendors to sell and ship directly to customers without having to rely on intermediate distributors in the destination country, making products more affordable.
 Some sellers have stated that Temu asked them to lower their prices, even to the point of selling items at a loss.
 Temu offers free goods to some users who successfully refer new users via affiliate codes, social media, and gamification.
 Temu also uses "family warehouses", fulfillment centers run out of personal residences, often those of overseas Chinese immigrants.
 Online purchases on Temu can be made using a web browser or through a dedicated mobile app.
 Temu uses large-scale online advertising campaigns on Facebook and Instagram.

 Temu requires its sellers to offer their products at prices lower than those found on AliExpress.
 Items not meeting Temu's minimum sales requirements (30 pieces and $90 in 14 days) are removed from the platform.

 Competition between Temu and Amazon has led each company to match the other's supply chain strategy in 2024, with Temu onboarding warehouses in the United States to shorten delivery time, sell larger items, and diversify away from de minimis shipping, and Amazon signing up sellers in China to ship products directly to buyers as an alternative to using its existing "Fulfillment By Amazon" warehouses.

+Temu's rapid ascent presented challenges no different from those of other Chinese e-commerce companies like Alibaba and Pinduoduo.
+PDD's revenue surged 86% despite missing Q2 estimates, wiping $55B off its market cap as executives flagged rising competition requiring heavy merchant investments.
+PDD's lean model (34% operating margin, 17K staff) beats Alibaba's 15% and JD.com's 3%.
+PDD Holdings uses lean operations and social commerce to outpace competitors like Alibaba and JD.com.
+Group buying and viral sharing for customers through WeChat creates bulk discounts that turn customers into salespeople, a strategy ignored by others.
+PDD Holdings recently warned investors that earnings would decelerate in 2024, as the company dealt with legal issues and a competitive environment in North America.

+In March 2024, Temu initiated its Local Seller Program, enabling local sellers to sell products and fulfill orders within their own regions.
+As of October 2025, the initiative was available in more than 30 countries.

 In September 2024, the Biden administration announced that it would propose a new rule to close the $800 de minimis exception to import duties and institute additional information disclosure requirements.
 The plan raised concerns that small sellers could be hurt disproportionately compared to larger platforms such as Temu.

 In October 2024, Indonesia asked Apple and Google to block Temu from their app stores to protect small businesses in the country.
 In November 2024, Vietnam stated that Temu had not been authorized to do business in the country and suspended it the following month.